manifoldfinance/rulebook/rulebook/src/suspension.md

 C. Nothing in this Chapter 6 shall affect the right of any Self-Regulatory Organization to discipline its members pursuant to the provisions of its rules for a violation of the Rules of Manifold Finance.

-## 606. Restriction on or Termination of Clearing Privileges.
+## 606. Restriction on or Termination of Clearing Privileges

 A. If [x] a Removal Event occurs with respect to a Clearing Participant, or Manifold Finance determines that the financial or operational condition of a Clearing Participant or one of its affiliates is such that to allow the Clearing Participant to continue its operation as a Clearing Participant could adversely affect Manifold Finance or cleared markets (whether or not such Clearing Participant continues to meet the required minimum financial requirements, if applicable), Manifold Finance may: